simonxin/sentinel-like-queries-for-mooncake/README.md

 ![](https://github.com/simonxin/sentinel-like-queries-for-mooncake/blob/master/image/dashboard.png)

 # Template Content

 Below is the detailed forms for categorized ARM template

 ## Detailes of the Sentinel like saved security queries and workboos:
-You may use the below forms to get the details of the sentinel like searches:
+You may use the below forms to get the details of the security rules:
 ## [Security Queries](query/securityrules.csv)
+You may use the below forms to get the details of the workbooks:
 ## [Workbooks](workbook/workbookmetadata.csv)

 ## Dashboard Template by category